derplarsen/filebeatKafkaKSQLelastic/README.md

 ### Run Kafka / Connect / ksqlDB / Elasticsearch

-The easiest way to do this is run it via kafka-docker-playground.
+The fastest/easiest way to do this is run it via `kafka-docker-playground`!

  1. Make sure you don't have any Confluent Platform components currently running.
  2. Clone this: https://github.com/vdesabou/kafka-docker-playground